microsoft/onnxruntime/onnxruntime/core/flatbuffers/schema/README.md

 `kCheckpointVersion` for the current version.

 ## Version 1
-Introduces the On-Device Training Checkpoint format.
+Initial support for the On-Device Training Checkpoint format.
-The format include support for the ModuleState (stores the module parameters), OptimizerGroups (stores the optimizer states), and PropertyBag (stores custom user properties with support for int64, float and strings).
+The format includes support for the ModuleState (stores the module parameters), OptimizerGroups (stores the optimizer states), and PropertyBag (stores custom user properties with support for int64, float and strings).